 The Macclesfield Canal aqueduct across Palmerston Street is normally regarded as the divide between ‘Old’ Bollington and West Bollington, though the railway viaduct is really a more sensible divide because the buildings between the two transport crossings are really in the style of ‘Old’ Bollington.
 I will use the latter and include other notable locations such as St. Gregory’s Church; the Methodist Church; the Town Hall; the Arts Centre; the Civic Hall with the Library beneath; the course of the old railway, now known as the Middlewood Way; the Recreation ground; the small community at the end of Adlington Road (see Gnathole below).

-The land encompassed by Cumberland Drive, Lord Street, Chancery Lane and High Street is being developed, as is the old canal wharf part way up Hurst Lane, and a plot of land against the canal in Highfield Road.
+The land encompassed by Cumberland Drive, Lord Street, Chancery Lane and High Street is being developed, as has the old canal wharf part way up Hurst Lane, and a plot of land against the canal in Highfield Road.
 Three pairs of houses have been completed in Grimshaw Lane in 2017.

 This part of town is dual centred, on Wellington Road at its junction with Garden Street and Hawthorn Road (left), and a couple of hundred metres west around the Bayleaf Indian restaurant on the junction of Wellington Road, Henshall Road, Grimshaw Lane.
 The oldest building here is Bollington Hall Farm, half way between the two centres.
 While stone is used in many buildings, brick is also commonplace with some buildings using it for back and sides and the more modern houses being all in brick.
 However, the mills were built in stone.
 The only one remaining here is Adelphi mill.
 Waterhouse mill was demolished in the 1960s and replaced with the then modern Kay Metzeler factory, and more recently by a housing estate (named “Waterhouse mill“).